OctopusDeploy/blog/blog/2025-04/financial-industry-compliance/index.md

 Our integrations with ServiceNow and Jira Service Management remove manual hand-offs between Octopus and your IT service management (ITSM) platform.
 This makes it easy to ensure changes have the appropriate approval before progressing.

 The integrations automatically create change requests associated with a deployment.
-You can block deployments until the change approval is given.
-This increases compliance, as no unapproved changes get deployed to production - but it does so without creating toil for the developers.
+You can block deployments until the change gets approved.
+This increases compliance, as no unapproved changes get deployed to production—but it does so without creating toil for the developers.

 ![When a protected environment is selected, the integration with ITSM tools is triggered and a change approval is created and linked.
 The deployment continues when the change is approved in the ITSM tool.](approval-flow.png)